ropensci/rmangal/cran-comments.md

-## Submission of rmangal v2.1.0
+## Submission of rmangal v2.1.1

 Dear CRAN,

-rmangal was archived on 2020-11-02 for policy violation on internet access.
-This minor release addresses this concern: tests now use `vcr` and the vignette has been precomputed.
-Minor bugs have been squashed along the way.

-## CRAN comment

-### Comment

-Missing Rd-tags:
-     avail_type.Rd: \value
-     clear_cache_rmangal.Rd: \value

-### Answer

-1. `avail_type` is no longer exported, instead type of interactions are detailed in the documentation of `search_interactions()`.

-2. \value tag has been added for `clear_cache_rmangal`
+This patch addresses a mistake pertaining to the network details printed in one of the summary methods.
+We took this opportunities to remove one dependency (`purrr`, we have used base R instead).

 ## Test environments

   * GitHub Actions, Ubuntu 20.04: R-release,
   * GitHub Actions, Ubuntu 20.04: R-devel,
-  * GitHub Actions, macOS 11.6: R-release,
+  * GitHub Actions, macOS 11.6.5: R-release,
   * GitHub Actions, Microsoft Windows Server 2019 10.0.17763: R-release,
   * win-builder (R-oldrelease, R-release and R-devel),
-  * local Debian 11 (Kernel: 5.14.0-2-amd64 x86_64), R-4.1.1.
+  * local Debian Testing (Kernel: 5.17.0-1-amd64 x86_64), R-4.1.1.

 ## R CMD check results